 I have been remiss in not publishing a review of Cafe East as I first came here over a decade ago.
 It was dirtier (but cheaper) then.
-It is now much spruced up, so not as dependent on word of mouth for business.
-It actually looks like a place that it might be nice to eat at rather than somewhere you are taking a bit of a punt on.
+Now it is much spruced up, so not as dependent on word of mouth for business.
+With such a makeover, it actually looks like a place that it might be nice to eat at rather than somewhere you are taking a bit of a punt on.

 This fancy make-up better be justified given that prices have increased by more than 100% since the first and dingier time I visited.

 As for the food, in recent years London has had some decent Vietnamese places spring up in central locations.
 This perhaps obviates the need to travel to the ends of the earth for something authentic.

 As for the name, I thought that it referred to the restaurant’s geographical origins.
 Also tends to be a fairly accurate description of the clientele too.

 Hot and sour sauce to go with the below.